pnanimal/FatalEncounters/README.md

 <p>
-    Fatal Encounters Analysis and Modeling is a study based on the Fatal Encounters database chronicling people who have died in connection with an off-duty or on police officers.
+    Fatal Encounters Analysis and Modeling is a study based on the Fatal Encounters database chronicling people who have died in connection with an off-duty or on-duty police officers.
 Modeling and exploratory data are presented as an attempt to understand the underlying basis of trends, and to establish connections between discrete fatalities both nationwide and over several decades.